UN-OCHA/COD-ArcTools/README.md

 * **1.5:** Projection is defined, correct, and consistent

 ### UTF Encoding Check Script Summary
-The *UTF Encoding Check* script reports the UTF encoding of all shapefiles within a folder.
-The script works by first identifying each *.shp* file within the specified folder.
+The *UTF Encoding Check* script reports the UTF encoding of each shapefile within a folder.

+The *UTF Encoding Check* script works by first identifying each *.shp* file within the specified folder.
 The script then locates and reads each corresponding *.cpg* file to determine the UTF encoding.
-The UTF encoding for each shapefile is then reported to the user in the Details pane of the Results dialog box that appears when the script is used in ArcMap v10.0 or later.
+The UTF encoding  is reported to the user in the Details pane of the Results dialog window that appears when the script is used in ArcMap v10.0 or later.
 [Tutorial](/Tutorials/UTF_EncodingCheck_Tutorial.md)

 ### Spatial Reference System Check Script Summary
 The *Spatial Reference System Check* script reports the Spatial Reference System of each shapefile within a folder.

-The script works by first identifying each *.shp* file within the specified folder, then the script identifies the Spatial Reference System used by each shapefile.
-The Spatial Reference System for each shapefile is then reported to the user in the Details pane of the Results dialog box that appears when the script is used in ArcMap v10.0 or later.
+The *Spatial Reference System Check* script works by first identifying each *.shp* file within the specified folder.
+The script then identifies the Spatial Reference System used by each shapefile and reports the results to the user in the Details pane of the Results dialog window that appears when the script is used in ArcMap v10.0 or later.
 [Tutorial](/Tutorials/SpatialRefCheck_Tutorial.md)